Volodymyr Pravyk: Hospitalization and death

 However, as time passed, the more severe damage to Pravyk's body began to manifest.
 Radiation damage to his bone marrow had lowered his white blood cell count, leaving him extremely vulnerable to infection, and damage to other cells in his body put his respiratory and digestive systems at risk of failure.
 A bone marrow transplant, which would introduce healthy white blood cells from a viable donor into an afflicted patient, was the only treatment for such injuries at the time.
 However, Pravyk, according to his mother, had lost so many white blood cells that the doctors determined a transplant would not be a viable solution, and informed his younger brother Vitya, who had stepped up to volunteer as a bone marrow donor for his older brother, that he could not be of any help.

 Pravyk succumbed to his injuries, with his mother at his side, around one in the morning on May 11, 1986.
 He was interred with full military honors at Mitinskoe Cemetery in Moscow on May 13, 1986.
 Pravyk, like other initial victims of the Chernobyl Disaster, was buried in a coffin enclosed in a zinc box with both his body and coffin enclosed in plastic.

+According to a 2008 report by UNSCEAR, Volodymyr Pravyk received the highest confirmed dose at Chernobyl.
+His dose was estimated to be 1370 REM, which is nearly triple that which would be considered a lethal dose.
+His cause of death was deemed ultimately to be complete respiratory failure.